 It is no secret that most older adults desire to age in place.
-Communities that do a good job supporting seniors by providing opportunities for recreation, transportation, culture, social connection, education, healthcare, communication and spiritual enrichment, allow their residents to remain throughout their retirement years.
+Communities that do a good job supporting older adults by providing opportunities for recreation, transportation, culture, social connection, education, healthcare, communication and spiritual enrichment, allow their residents to remain throughout their retirement years.

-The CASOA was administered to a random sample of older adult households with an adult member 55 years or older.
+The California Assessment Survey of Older Adults (CASOA) was administered to a random sample of older adult households with an adult member 55 years or older.
 The statistically valid survey identified strengths and needs of older adults as reported by older adults themselves.